shellrhythm/shellrhythm-cli/README.md

 ## Can I use this project for something?

 Sure!
 The entire codebase is under the ISC license, so honestly do whatever with it.
+(Just don't claim to be behind the original project, obviously.)<br>
 However, one of the libraries this project uses, [pybass3](https://github.com/devdave/pybass3/), uses a library called BASS, which is a commercial product.
 While it is free for non-commercial use, please ensure to [obtain a valid licence](http://www.un4seen.com/bass.html#license) if you plan on distributing any application using it commercially.

 ## Known issues